 As mentioned above, a possible approach to compare evolutionary conservation of poly-Q tracts would be sequence comparison on the codon-level: Fast-mutating homorepeats are expected to be encoded by a single codon, whilst conserved homorepeats are expected to be encoded by different codons, to slow down the tandem repeat mutation rate.

 See general comments above.
 Variation of single amino acids may well have phenotypic effects, as has been shown in a variety of organisms (see for instance Fondon and Garner 2004, PNAS).
 However, variation on this scale is not the focus of our study.
+As noted above, the PFT1 polyQ is encoded by various Q codons.
+However, given the size overall of the polyQ domain, there is still dramatic variation expected by at least the SERV algorithm.
+We are not aware of a published approach such as the reviewer outlines.
+While this method is potentially interesting, developing and testing such an approach is not within the scope o this paper, given the existence of the well-described and accurate SERV algorithm.

 Discussion